 Advising: for academic and personal challenges

-Financial Aid: for summer sessions (Based upon available funding)
+Financial Aid: for summer sessions.
+(Based upon available funding)

-The EOF's enrollment is determined by state funding; apply early.
+EOF enrollment is determined by state funding; apply early.
 For additional information, contact the EOF Office at 732-255-0400, extension 2026 or at eof@ocean.edu.